Ryan Hulings

-Ryan Hulings (born July 19, 1991) is a former professional American soccer player who currently coaches NCAA Division 1 for the UAB Blazers in the American Athletic Conference.
+Ryan Hulings (born July 19, 1991) is a former professional American soccer player who currently coaches NCAA Division I for the Army West Point in the Patriot League.

 Career

 Youth

 Hulings played four years of high school soccer at Centerville High School, earning varsity letters three times.
 Hulings was a member of the Ohio South Olympic Development Program State team for four years, making the Region II team in 2008.
 Hulings also played for Metro FC youth team in his hometown of Dayton, Ohio and the U20 team of the Dayton Dutch Lions.

 College

 Hulings began playing college soccer for the Yellow Jackets of Baldwin Wallace University as a freshman during the 2008–2009 season.
 He served as the team's backup goalkeeper for his freshman campaign before being named the team's starter as a sophomore.
 He started all 20 of the team's matches during his junior year.
 In total, Hulings made 59 appearances for the team and was named its MVP during his senior season.